 |Title:||Head Women's Basketball Coach / Senior Women's Administrator|

-Stephanie Flamini finished her 10th season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2012-13 season.
-She led her squad to a 24-5 overall record, it's best since 2001-02, and a second consecutive Old Dominion Athletic Conference (ODAC) Championship win.
-With that, Guilford made their fourth NCAA Division III Tournament appearance in school history.
-Flamini has taken Guilford to the ODAC Tournament eight times and made four semifinal appearances.
+Stephanie Flamini finished her 12th season as Guilford’s head women’s basketball coach and senior woman administrator (SWA) with the conclusion of the 2013-14 season.
+She led her squad to their third consecutive Old Dominion Athletic Conference (ODAC) Championship final appearance.

-Nine Guilford student-athletes have combined for 14 All-ODAC honors under Flamini’s direction, including 2012 ODAC Player of the Year and First Team All-ODAC honoree Gabby Oglesby.
-Oglesby was also twice named the Most Outstanding Player of the ODAC Tournament in 2012 and 2013.
-Guilford's Morgan King and Brittany Atwater'13 were also All-ODAC and All-ODAC Tournament Team members in 2012-13.
+Nine Guilford student-athletes have combined for 16 All-ODAC honors under Flamini’s direction, including 2012 ODAC Player of the Year and First Team All-ODAC honoree Gabby Oglesby.
+Oglesby was also twice named the Most Outstanding Player of the ODAC Tournament in 2012 and 2013 and earned her third First Team All-ODAC Selection in 2014.
+Guilford's Morgan King and Brittany Atwater '13 were also All-ODAC and All-ODAC Tournament Team members in 2012-13 with King garnering All-ODAC honors again in 2014.
 Flamini also directed two-time second-team all-league pick Jazlyn Gibbs '12 and three-time all-league pick Tracey Croner ‘09.
-Guilford’s Kristine Ellis’10 captured the league’s 2006 Rookie of the Year Award and A.J.
+Guilford’s Kristine Ellis ’10 captured the league’s 2006 Rookie of the Year Award and A.J.
 Robertson ‘04 was named the league’s 2004 Women’s Basketball-Scholar Athlete of the Year.
-Flamini, the Quakers’ eighth head women’s basketball coach, owns a 204-162 career record in 14 seasons.
-Her 146 victories at Guilford rank second in school history.
+Flamini, the Quakers’ eighth head women’s basketball coach, owns a 225-169 career record in 15 seasons.
+Her 167 victories at Guilford rank second in school history.